 Modern Russian first began to diverge from related Eastern Slavic languages like Belarussian and Ukrainian during the 13-16th centuries.
 Old Church Slavonic, a South Slavic language used by missionaries in the first Slavic Bibles, heavily influenced the language.
-Peter the Great's 17th-century Westernizina reforms (see p.
-4 of History and Myth) also influenced Russian through the addition of words from several European languages the Russian to vocabulary.
+Peter the Great's 17th-century Westernizing reforms (see History and Myth) also influenced Russian through the addition of words from several European languages to the Russian vocabulary.

-In the late 19th century, Tsar Alexander II sought to create a singular Russian identity to promote unity within his empire

-(see p.
-6 of History and Myth).
-He began a process of Russification, which included promoting the use of Russian as the only language in the Russian Empire, a tactic that Soviet leader Joseph Stalin also used to repress some ethnic minorities in the 1930s and 40s (see p.
-8-9 of History and Myth).
-Russian-language education became compulsory in Soviet schools (see p.
-2 of Learning and Knowledge).
+In the late 19th century, Tsar Alexander II sought to create a singular Russian identity to promote unity within his empire (see History and Myth).
+He began a process of Russification, which included promoting the use of Russian as the only language in the Russian Empire, a tactic that Soviet leader Joseph Stalin also used to repress some ethnic minorities in the 1930s and 40s (see History and Myth).
+Russian-language education became compulsory in Soviet schools (see Learning and Knowledge).
 Almost all non-Russian languages had to adopt the Cyrillic alphabet, and Russian became the sole language of command in the Soviet military.
 While some non-Russian speakers voluntarily learned Russian as a means of advancing their social standing in the USSR, many people continued to use their native languages in private.

-After the USSR's collapse in 1991 (see p.
-12 of History and Myth), Russia's linguistic diversity slowly returned to public spaces.
-Formerly restricted minority languages are once again taught in some schools (see p.
-3 of Learning and Knowledge), and many provinces and republics promote the use of minority languages (see p.
-15 of Political and Social Relations).
+After the USSR's collapse in 1991 (see History and Myth), Russia's linguistic diversity slowly returned to public spaces.
+Formerly restricted minority languages are once again taught in some schools (see Learning and Knowledge), and many provinces and republics promote the use of minority languages (see Political and Social Relations).
 However, in recent years, President Vladimir Putin has been critical of teaching minority languages in schools, and other Russian leaders have advocated promoting Russian over them.